-32. The Guidelines go on to provide, at paragraph 6.192, 'the term 'business affairs' has been interpreted to mean 'the totality of the money-making affairs of an organisation or undertaking as distinct from its private or internal affairs'.

-33. The release of the information would disclose commercial and contractual information of a business that could unreasonably affect their business affairs in the following adverse ways:
+- 33. The Guidelines go on to provide, at paragraph 6.191, '[t]he term 'business affairs' has been interpreted to mean 'the totality of the money-making affairs of an organisation or undertaking as distinct from its private or internal affairs'. - 34.
+Outside formal reporting obligations, I believe that the disclosure of the specified information may deter the provision of complete and frank information.
+Third parties could be more less willing to share sensitive commercial information for fear of damage to their reputation, impact to their 'money making affairs' and loss of competitive advantage.
+Furthermore, disclosure of this information could have a substantial adverse effect on the future supply of information to Defence and unreasonably affect Defence's significant commercial commitments. - 35.
+Accordingly, I am satisfied that the information is conditionally exempt under section 47G(1)(a) of the FOI Act.

-i. it would adversely impact the organisations commercial affairs and information about commercial business agreements with a client; which in turn will directly impact the organisation's 'money making affairs';

-34. Accordingly, I am satisfied that the information is conditionally exempt under section 47G(1)(a) of the FOI Act.

-Public interest considerations - sections 47E(d), 47F and 47G
+Public interest considerations - sections 47E, 47F and 47G

-35. Section 11A(5) of the FOI Act states:
+36. Section 11A(5) of the FOI Act states: